Martin Conreen - Director of Making

 A materials scientist, jeweller and university lecturer from Bangkok, Supinya Wongsriruksa is currently pursuing her PhD in Mechanical Engineering at King's College London.
 Supinya's current research is centred around the senso-aesthetic properties of materials for jewellery and decorative applications, with a specific emphasis on the feel of materials.

-Elizabeth is a maker and designer studying MA Material Culture & Design at UCL.
-Her work explores the material world's relational, perceptual and experiential influence upon our sense of being in the world.
-She is writing her thesis on the importance of making and the re-shaping of craft within today's digitized environment.
-She is currently joining us on an internship.
+Elizabeth is a maker and designer completing her MA in Material Culture & Design at UCL.
+Her work explores the relational, perceptual and experiential influence of materials upon our sense of being in the world.
+She is currently studying the importance of making and the use of craft practice as an alternative process-led research methods.

 Richard Gamester - Technician